 There is also a good chance that you will need:

 - A relevant vocational qualification to back up your industry experience.

-But to be perfectly honest, there isn’t a ‘one shoe fits all‘ answer to this question.
-Simply because the requirements for IEPAs often vary based on two things;
+But to be perfectly honest, there isn’t a ‘one size fits all‘ answer to this question.
+This is because the requirements for IEPAs often vary based on two things;

 - The Apprenticeships you would be competent to offer End-Point Assessments in;